acast83/fastapi-grpc-acync-boilerplate/README.md

 ## Installation

-create a new directory and clone the Fastapi boilerplate base application into it
+create a new directory and clone the Fastapi template application into it

 ```
 mkdir project_name